samtalbot01/chess_sim/README.md

 A program to simulate chess games.
-Later will be used for building a basic chess engine.
+To be used for other projects involving chess ie. server-client system for playing internet chess games or a basic chess engine.